kopi9999/mz80emu/doc/src/config.md

 | `uint32_t interfacesCount` | Number of "standard" interface arrays (does not include derived interfaces). |
 | `struct RawClockInfo rawClockInfo` | Struct where raw data of clock and strobes is stored. |

-`setClockData()` saves raw data of clock and strobes in pointer passed as function argument.
+`setClockData()` saves raw data of clock and strobes in "info" pointer passed as function argument.

 ### `rawDataToInfo(modules, instanceInfo, interfacesInfo, clockInfo, rawModulesInfo, rawInstanceInfo, rawInterfacesInfo, rawClockInfo)`